How to Count Coins: A Step-by-Step Guide for Teaching Money

 I’d love to know how your money unit is going.
 Do you have enough support in your math textbook?

-I hope having each of these steps in detail is helpful and saves you tons of planning time.
+I hope having each step in detail is helpful and saves you tons of planning time.

 In addition to the free task cards below, you can find another free money resource in this blog post – Build a Snowman Free Money Center